 Alex J. Pollock

-Alex J. Pollock is a distinguished senior fellow at the R Street Institute in Washington, DC.
-Alex provides thought and policy leadership on financial issues, including the understanding of financial systems, cycles of boom and bust, financial crises, risk and uncertainty, central banking and the politics of finance.
+Prior to joining the Department of Treasury, Pollock was a Resident Distinguished Senior Fellow, in Finance, Insurance & Trade at the R Street Institute.
+In that capacity, he provided thought and policy leadership on financial issues, including the understanding of financial systems, cycles of boom and bust, financial crises, risk and uncertainty, central banking and the politics of finance.

 Alex joined R Street from the American Enterprise Institute, where he was a resident fellow.
 Prior to that, he was president and CEO of the Federal Home Loan Bank of Chicago.

 Pollock also serves as a director of the CME Group, a director of Ascendium Education Group, a director and past-chairman of the Great Books Foundation, and a member of the Advisory Board of the Heller College of Business at Roosevelt University.
 He was a past president of the International Union for Housing Finance.